Yang8miao/prov_navigator/README.md

 ## Setup Environment

+### Prepare database

+The project uses SQLite as the database.
+Make a new directory CLFDB under this project, and the data files generated will be stored in this directory.

 ### Prepare dataset

 Before you start, dataset is needed to be downloaded from [Google Drive](https://drive.google.com/file/d/1n5g-kIsuzBVMSwFg0L0O9kFIKsH9HRqs/view?usp=share_link).
 Then make a new directory `Logs` under this project, and extract the downloaded dataset to this directory.